bluewings1211/codebase-RAG/README.md

 - **Docker (Recommended for Qdrant)**: Qdrant is best run as a Docker container.
 - **Ollama**: For running local language models and embedding models.
 Download from [ollama.com](https://ollama.com/).
 - **Tree-sitter Language Parsers**: Automatically installed with the project dependencies for intelligent code chunking support.
+- **MLX Embedding Server (Optional, Recommended for Apple Silicon)**: For 48-161x faster embedding generation on MacBooks.
+See [High-Speed Indexing with MLX Server](#high-speed-indexing-with-mlx-server).

 ## Configuration